 You get it.

-I didn’t invent this, but as someone who seemingly, gleefully, on some lifelong dare to consume cheese or dairy at nearly every meal, I’m pretty experienced with the combo.
+I didn’t invent this, but as someone who is seemingly, gleefully, on some lifelong dare to consume cheese or dairy at nearly every meal, I’m pretty experienced with the combo.

 It’s seasonless, like the shoes or that top you throw on, seconds before the doorbell rings, after chucking the thing you felt like you “should” wear across the room.
 (Anyone else?
 Just me?)
 I could eat this once a week for a year and it might look a little different each time.
 And yet, it still reads as festive and special when you do haul it out for guests.